-Seeking support may enable you to ask for changes to your study arrangements.
-However, these adjustments may not include measures in relation to other students.
-If you would like to find out more about measures relating to other students, see the relevant sections of the Student Sexual Assault and Sexual Harassment Policy and Procedure.
+Seeking support may enable you to ask for changes to your own study arrangements, but not in relation to other students.
+If you would like to find out more about measures relating to other students, refer to 'Interim measures' in section 2 of the Student Sexual Misconduct Prevention and Response Policy and Procedure.